View: How Azerbaijan can leverage its role to boost cooperation in Central Asia

 The U.S.-imposed Thursday deadline on Ukraine’s peace plan is no longer Thursday, U.S. President Donald Trump said on Tuesday, adding that “the deadline for me is when it’s over.”

-Trump, speaking to reporters aboard Air Force One en route to Florida for the Thanksgiving holiday, stated that U.S. negotiators had made progress in talks with both Russia and Ukraine, with Moscow agreeing to some concessions, though he did not elaborate.
+Trump, speaking to reporters aboard Air Force One en route to Florida for the Thanksgiving holiday, said that U.S. negotiators had made progress in talks with both Russia and Ukraine, with Moscow agreeing to some concessions, though he did not elaborate.

 The framework for ending the war, first reported last week, raised concerns that the Trump administration might pressure Ukraine into agreeing to a peace deal heavily favored by Moscow.